 The pipestone quarries are a significant site for many American Indian cultures.
-Even today, the site is still considered a sacred place by many who come to quarry or visit.
 Today, as in the past, it is a place treated with reverence and respect.

 People - Individuals who played a role in Pipestone's history and the Native American quarriers (past and present) who have kept its traditions alive.